Style Guide Rule Mapping

 |---|---|---|

-| Operator spacing | Spaces around comparison and arithmetic operators (=, <>, +, -, etc.) | Handled for most operators; some PostgreSQL-specific operators (e.g., @>, `? |
+| Operator spacing | Spaces around comparison and arithmetic operators (=, <>, +, -, etc.) | Handled for most operators; some dialect-specific operators (e.g., PostgreSQL @>, `? |

 | Alignment of VALUES | INSERT ...
-VALUES rows are formatted | Multi-row VALUES lists are formatted but column alignment across rows is not guaranteed |
+VALUES rows are formatted with alignment | Multi-row VALUES lists are formatted but column alignment across rows is not guaranteed |

 Not Enforced